 When Jorvin walked back to his own farm, he spent the entire distance trying to calm himself.
 Probably he should have checked for his neighbor’s wife, but he couldn’t bring himself to enter that farmhouse.
 There had been no response to his knock initially, and he feared what that meant; the idea of coming across another body like that was too much for him to handle.
 He would visit the other farms in the area, see if anyone’s crops had escaped the sickness, warn them about the fate that might await them, but in his heart he already knew what he would find there.
 Before the end of the day, he had his whole family on the road, going towards the capital.
 There was nothing more Jorvin could think to do, so it was time to elevate the problem.
 Governor Parl would be able to help.

-Slowly, Prime Wezzix lowered the letter.
-He was pale as he handed it to Borivat, who read it, and numbly handed it to Kiluron, who had to be prompted to hand it on to Doil.
+Prime Wezzix lowered the letter he had been reading, and his hand was steady and firm.
+He was pale, though, as he handed it to Borivat, who read it, and numbly handed it to Kiluron, who had to be prompted to pass it on to Doil.
 When all of them had finished, they stared at each other, none of them quite sure what to say, or perhaps not wanting to be the first to break the silence.
-It was only the most recent of many letter to come in, but it was not the first; they had now received similar letters from every governor of every province in the Merolate Union.
+It was only the most recent of many letters to come in, but it was not the first; they had now received similar letters from every governor of every province in the Merolate Union.

 “Well,” Kiluron started.
 “I think we have a problem.

 Doil coughed.
 “A problem?
 This is a complete disaster.”